PrairieLearn/PrairieLearn/rfcs/005-session-usage.md

   - admin user emulating
 - Error or response messages

-Eventually, we could hold longer term data (with longer expiration or refreshes)
+Eventually, we could hold longer term data (with longer expiration or refreshes).

 - replace the `pl_authn` cookie